 - Is the rent you will achieve fair market value and will increase according to vacancy rates and rental demand?

-- Does the fact you will be eating into your cash-flow paying 16.5% management fees versus the standard 8% (In Queensland) bother you?
+- Does the fact you will be eating into your cash-flow paying 16.5% management fees versus the standard 8% (In Queensland) concern you?

-If you scroll down below you will find an article from the Investor Property Magazine confirming the pros and cons of investing in a DHA but for now Here is a very good alternative to DHA.
+If you scroll down below you will find an article from the Investor Property Magazine confirming the pros and cons of investing in a DHA but for now.

 Quality brand new houses in Queensland and Victoria offering 5 and 10 year leases and standard management fees, with 3,000+ happy home owners to date……..All this from an award winning builder with prices starting from a low $409,000.